2 Project governance

 All features (area, line or point) on the map should be clearly identified in the map legend.

-Any sections/sub-compartments within the woodland can be clearly marked and labelled (for example shaded with different colours).
+Any sections within the woodland can be clearly marked and labelled (for example shaded with different colours).
 The woodland might be subdivided into sections based on planting mix, spacing, establishment year or site type.
 For example, broadleaved and coniferous planted woodland should be separated and clearly labelled.
 If intimate mixtures that contain both conifers and broadleaves are present, please make this clear.

 Maps over multiple pages